campagnola/rtprofile/README.md

 Real-time profiling tools designed for debugging running Python applications where traditional debugging is challenging.

-## Features

-- **Function Profiler**: Thread-aware function profiling with console-inspectable stacks for all profiled frames
-- **Memory Profiler**: Snapshot-based memory profiling with heap analysis (requires guppy3)
+This is yet another set of tools for profiling function performance and memory usage.
+Why write yet another when so many exist?
+There are a few features here that I haven't seen anywhere else:

+- **Embeddable Qt user interface**: Embed into a Qt GUI to add on-demand profiliing to your application.
+Includes interfaces for both function and memory profiling.
+- **Function Profiler**: Thread-aware function profiling with console-inspectable stacks for all profiled frames.
+You can run the profiler for a short period of time and then browse through the entire call history, for all threads, for the duration of the profile run.
+For each call, the calling frame is stored so you can load this frame in a GUI console and inspect variables in the stack of the call.
+This also makes it very useful for debugging -- rather than stepping through your code, just let it run, and then view and inspect the entire call history.
+- **Memory Profiler**: Snapshot-based memory profiling with heap analysis (requires guppy3).
+Collect multiple memory profiles and then automatically compare to see the differences.
+Select two profiles to see what objects are created/deleteted from one profile to the next.
+Select 3+ profiles to see which objects are _persistent_; this makes it easy to track down leaked objects.
-- **Qt Event Profiler**: Qt event loop profiling for PyQt/PySide applications
+- **Qt Event Profiler**: Qt event loop profiling for PyQt/PySide applications (see what events are consuming time in your Qt event loop)

 ## Requirements